 The Society’s main publication – the Journal of the Royal Society of Antiquaries (JRSAI) – is an international journal of record that contains peer-reviewed articles and reviews relevant to the Society’s activities.
 The JRSAI has been in publication under various titles since the Society’s foundation in 1849.
-The current Honorary Editor is Prof. Howard Clarke, and Dr. Niall Brady is Honorary Reviews Editor.
-Volume 142-143 is the most recent edition of the Society’s journal and is currently available for sale.
-To order a copy please contact the society, or place an order by following the prompts below.
+The current Honorary Editor and Dr. Kelly Fitzgerald is Honorary Reviews Editor.
+Volume 144-145 is the most recent edition of the Society’s journal and is currently available for sale.
+To order a copy please contact the Society, or place an order by following the prompts below.
 JRSAI also contains reviews of relevant recent publications.
-To view an online version of recent, unpublished book reviews click here.

 Back-issues of the JRSAI are also available for sale from the Society.
 Please contact the Librarian for details of the issues that are available.
 The cost of any back-issues published before 2000 is €15 each (inc. postage and packaging within Ireland).

 For details of the contents of JRSAI please see Thaddeus Breen’s website, where he has kindly recorded the contents from 1860 onwards.

 The Royal Society of Antiquaries of Ireland has a series of occasional monographs and conference proceedings.
 Recent publications include:

 - Pathfinders to the Past: The Antiquarian road to Irish historical writing 1640-1960

 Editors – Próinseas Ní Chatháin and Siobhán Fitzpatrick with Howard Clarke.

 - Darkest Dublin: The story of the Church Street disaster and a pictorial account of the slums of Dublin in 1913

 All RSAI publications are available to Members at a special rate.